-- Comply with the graduation requirements for the initial major/concentration. - General education requirements will apply to the second major/concentration, unless there is a specific general education requirement unique to the second major/concentration. - May need to take a major exit exam for the second major/concentration earned.
+- Comply with the graduation requirements for the initial major/concentration. - General education requirements will apply to the second major/concentration, unless there is a specific general education requirement unique to the second major/concentration. - May need to take a major exit exam for the second major/concentration earned

-A student who has completed the requirements for one degree may receive a second degree if the second degree is a different type from the first. (i.e., A student who has received an Associate of Science degree may receive as a second degree an Associate of Arts degree or Associate of Applied Science degree.)
+A student who has completed the requirements for one degree may receive a second degree if the second degree is a different type from the first. (i.e., A student who has received an Associate of Science degree may receive as a second degree an Associate of Arts degree, an Associate of Science in Teaching degree or Associate of Applied Science degree.)